atomikaya/fiction/_posts/over-and-done-with/2017-02-12-Makeovers.md

 layout: chapter
 categories: over-and-done-with 7

+summary: |
+  Andy and Spanky are on the run.
+Where should they go from here?
 ---
 They got coffee first thing in the morning.
 There was a coffee lounge at the end of a shopping mall, with a terrace and tacky faux-leather seats.
 The coffee was surprisingly not bad.